michael-giannini/SideLineTestApp/README.md

 As the app reaches milestones, branches shall be created that contain stable and complete builds.
 The description of these releases are below.
 * **v0.1** - Initial release of the app.
 This version contains functional Anti-Saccade and Task Switching tests.
 This version contains settings that allow the user to modify the number of trials for each test.
+* **v1.0** - No functional changes to the app were made, but MVVM was implemented for all tests.

 # SideLine Test App: Development Guide